 How FICO Credit Scores Are Calculated

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in calculating your score:
+While the formulas vary, all of the agencies use the following to calculate a score:

-- Your Credit Card Balances - How many accounts do you carry?
+- Credit Card Balances - How many accounts?
 How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Is it possible to improve your FICO score?
-So called "credit repair" companies advertise quick fixes, but the score is based on your lifelong credit history, so it's not possible to raise it significantly in the short term.
-You should appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit problems.
+What can you do about your FICO score?
+Unfortunately, not much.
+Since the FICO score is based on a lifetime of credit history, it's very hard to change it quickly.
+You must appeal for the credit agency to remove any incorrect reporting from your credit report, which is the only way to quickly improve your credit score.

 Know your FICO

-To improve your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, offers FICO scores on myFICO.com.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-They also provide information and online tools that can help you understand how to improve your credit score.
+To raise your credit score, you've got to have the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that offered the first FICO score, sells credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.